 Training for flexibility and crisis management

 Staff training programmes should incorporate elements of flexibility and crisis management to deal with scheduling challenges effectively.
 Such training can empower staff to make autonomous decisions and take swift actions to manage gaps when they occur.
+Using mentoring software can further support this by providing a platform for staff to receive guidance and develop their skills in real-time, ensuring continuous growth and readiness to address unforeseen challenges.

 In the UK, there are training resources specifically focused on incorporating elements of flexibility and crisis management algorithms within clinical settings.
 Here are some examples: